icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [libct](https://github.com/xemul/libct)
 Libct is a containers management library which provides convenient API for frontend programs to rule a container during its whole lifetime.
 * [libvirt](https://libvirt.org/drvlxc.html)
-A big toolkit to interact with the virtualization capabilities of recent versions of Linux (https://github.com/Friz-zy/awesome-linux-containers/blob/master/and other OSes).
+A big toolkit to interact with the virtualization capabilities of recent versions of Linux (and other OSes).
 * [systemd-nspawn](https://wiki.archlinux.org/index.php/Systemd-nspawn)
 Spawn a namespace container for debugging, testing and building.
 Part of [systemd](https://wiki.freedesktop.org/www/Software/systemd/).
 * [porto](https://github.com/yandex/porto)